Getting Married In Jamaica - Jamaican Wedding Guide

 Couples Resort - Negril

 Although visiting a hotel and lounging on the beach are the features of many island vacations, your Jamaica experience would be incomplete without getting the full “yaadie” experience.
-The “yaadie” experience is multi-faceted and incorporates various aspects of Jamaican food, music and culture.
+The “yaadie” experience is multi-faceted and incorporates various aspects of Jamaican food, music, and culture.
 The following is a list of some of the top places to visit in Jamaica.

 Located in the beautiful city of Negril, Rick’s Café features a wide variety of food and entertainment choices that give visitors the opportunity to gain a Jamaican experience.
 It has been said that the best Jamaican sunset can be seen at this lively restaurant.
 Patrons are able to experience a wide range of menu choices for a variety of palettes from the popular jerked chicken and escoveitch fish to the tamer barbeque chicken and filet mignon.
 Other menu choices that feature local dishes include rice and peas and Jamaican Blue Mountain coffee.
-Additionally, this restaurant gives patrons the exhilarating opportunity to cliff dive into beautiful pristine water.
-Visit their website at http://www.rickscafejamaica.com/ for more information.
+Additionally, this restaurant gives patrons the exhilarating opportunity to cliff dive into the beautiful pristine water.
+Visit Rick's Cafe website for more information.